EspressoSystems/cdk-validium-node/docs/ci/actions.md

 ## test-e2e

-Runs e2e tests divided in several groups executed in parallel, read more about [CI groups].
+Runs e2e tests divided into several groups executed in parallel, read more about [CI groups].

 ### When is executed